GiX007/auto-suggest-offline/README.md

 - `results/` - Training configurations, evaluation outputs and visualizations
    - `metrics` – Training configurations, evaluation and literature comparison CSVs
    - `figures` - Visualizations from training process for ML-based predictors

-- `logs/` - Contains terminal output logs (.txt files) from both Auto-Suggest recommendation tasks (training, evaluation, recommendation)
+   - `logs/` - Terminal output logs (.txt files) for training, evaluation and recommendation for both Auto-Suggest recommendation tasks

 - `workflows/` – Execution flow guides for each operator.
 It contains operator-specific .txt guides outlining the key steps and function calls for training, evaluation, and recommendation workflows across join, groupby, pivot, and unpivot modules